GenomicaMicrob/mg_classifier/README.md

 18S rRNA
 - [Protist](https://figshare.com/articles/PR2_rRNA_gene_database/3803709) PR2 ver.
 4.5

 We recommend getting the [EzBioCloud](http://www.ezbiocloud.net/resources/pipelines) curated database, but since it is not publicly available (although it is free for academia), we cannot distributed it.
 If you get it, then you´ll have to formatted accordingly.
+You can use our script [db_reformatter.sh](https://github.com/GenomicaMicrob/db_reformatter).

 ### Usage
 Go to a folder where you have all your clean multifasta files of you samples and type: